OpenAPC/openapc.github.io/about.md

 - Royal Holloway
 - St George's, University of London
 - Swansea University
+- The Open University
 - University College London (UCL)
 - University of Aberdeen
 - University of Bath
 - University of Birmingham
 - University of Bristol
 - University of Cambridge
+- University of Dundee
 - University of Durham
+- University of East Anglia
 - University of Edinburgh
 - University of Exeter
 - University of Glasgow
 - University of Huddersfield
 - University of Hull
+- University of Kent
+- University of Leeds
 - University of Leicester
 - University of Liverpool
 - University of Loughborough